Holmes County Trail

 The trail will eventually continue westward from Killbuck to Glenmont.
 This is the final ~7-mile section to construct to complete the 29-mile Holmes County Trail.

 In June '09, an important final section of the corridor was obtained for trail use.
 The segment extends west of Killbuck to Rt.
 52, roughly 2 1/2 miles along the old rail corridor.
 This was the last missing piece of the puzzle that will allow virtually all of the bikeway -- with a couple brief detours -- to follow the original railway route.

 After the return ride from Killbuck to Millersburg, we turned our attention north and headed toward Fredericksburg in Wayne County.

 This segment alternates between all-asphalt to a combination surface as it moves northward.

-But politics, economics and other factors often enter into the business of trail building as each jurisdiction crafts its own trail and rules.
-Unfortunately, what is allowed on one trail, may be forbidden on another just down the line, as this junction demonstrates.
+Now in Wayne County, the rules of the game are changed as a sign warns that horses are not allowed on their trail.
+Politics, economics and other factors often enter into the business of trail building as each jurisdiction crafts its own trail and rules.
+What is allowed on one trail, may be forbidden on another just down the line, as this junction demonstrates.